AlexTLeo/exprob_assignment1/README.md

 However, for bigger maps and more complex movements, a path-planning algorithm should be implemented, such as the [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 #### 2. Complex Battery Management
-Currently, the robot is not that robust with regards to its battery management, and the battery could run out before the robot has had the time to reach a charging station.
+Currently, the robot is not that robust with regard to its battery management, and the battery could run out before the robot has had the time to reach a charging station.
 Especially for bigger maps, the thresholds for *low* or *critical* battery levels should